Nataliya-Petrenko/Flashcards/README.md

 Flashcards are commonly used in studying for exams or learning new theoretical material, as they can help with recalling important information quickly and efficiently.

+### Key Features:

+<li> User Roles: The application supports two distinct user roles - Administrator and User.
+<li> User: Users can create, read, update, and delete flashcards, sets, and folders.
+They can also edit their profiles and use advanced functionalities like card search and set study mode.
+<li> Administrator: Administrators have all the capabilities of regular users, plus additional privileges to manage user roles, including the ability to block users and promote users to administrators.

+### Functionality:

+<li> CRUD Operations: Users can perform full CRUD (Create, Read, Update, Delete) operations on cards, sets, and folders, ensuring comprehensive control over their learning materials.
+<li> Card Search: A search feature allows users to quickly find specific flashcards within their sets.
+<li> Set Study Mode: Users can enter a study mode to review and test their knowledge on selected sets of flashcards.
+<li> Profile Management: Users have the ability to update their personal information and preferences.

+### Technologies Used:

+<li>Java,

+<li>Postgresql,

+<li>Spring (Boot, Core, Data, Web, MVC, Security),

+<li>Lombok,

+<li>Flyway,

+<li>Thymeleaf,

+<li>HTML, CSS.

 ## How to use the app?

 You can use the search to find a card.
 Currently, the search is performed by matching part of the question.